choojs/website/content/docs/forms/index.md

 ## Handling Form Submissions As Multipart
 So far we've seen how to create basic HTML forms with validation.
-This is a great starting point, but often we'll want to control submissions using JavaScript.
+This is a great starting point, but we'll often want to control submissions using JavaScript.

 Perhaps we can pre-populate some input fields.
-Perhaps there's input fields that rely on the values of other input fields.
+Perhaps there are input fields that rely on the values of other input fields.
 Starting off with JS from the start allows us to change the behavior without needing to change the architecture.